Bazarteer/product_service/README.md

 # product_service
-Microservice for product managment for Bazarteer system
+Microservice for product management for Bazarteer system